vittoric/vittoric/README.md

 Objective | Personal interests
 :-----------: | :-----------:
-To conquer the world of Linux and become the ultimate superuser Gaining root access to the 42's server room and installing a secret arcade game | Hacking into secure systems (for educational purposes only)
-Customizing the 42's login screen with memes |
+To conquer the world of Linux and become the ultimate superuser | Hacking into secure systems (for educational Gaining root access to the 42's server room and installing a secret arcade game  purposes only) | Playing with firewalls Customizing the 42's login screen with memes | Bragging about my Linux skills
-Playing with firewalls
-Bragging about my Linux skills

 [![vcodrean's 42 Born2beRoot Score](https://badge42.vercel.app/api/v2/cl8tyc4p100490gl7xdv5vwb1/project/2815634)](https://github.com/JaeSeoKim/badge42)